Advanced Diploma

 You must:

-• Be at least 18 years of age.
+• be at least 18 years of age.

-• Have an IELTS* score of 5.5 (test results must be no more than 2 years old).
+• have an IELTS* score of 6.0 (test results must be no more than 2 years old).
 English language competence can also be demonstrated through documented evidence of any of the following:

 • educated for 5 years in an English-speaking country; or

-Note that other English language tests such as PTE and TOEFL can be accepted.
-You are required to provide your results so that we can confirm they are equivalent to IELTS 5.5.
+*Note that other English language tests such as PTE and TOEFL can be accepted.
+Students are required to provide their results so that it can be confirmed they are equivalent to IELTS 6.0.